Uokoroafor/Uokoroafor/README.md

 Currently an MSc in Artificial Intelligence student at Imperial College London at the start of my AI Journey

-- 🌱 I’m currently learning about Reinforcement Learning, Neural Networks and Computer Vision
+- 🌱 I’m currently learning about NLP, Deep Learning and Robot Learning
+- 🔭 I’m currently working on Reinforcement Learning projects and improving my languages
 - 👯 I’m looking to collaborate on interesting development projects
+- 🤔 I’m looking for help with C++
 - 💬 Ask me about anything.
 Always happy to chat.
 - Thanks for stopping by!